Dryville, Pennsylvania

 Dryville is a census-designated place in Rockland Township, Berks County, Pennsylvania, United States.
 It is located one mile south of Lyons, and is located in the South Mountains and is drained by Bieber Creek into Manatawny Creek, a tributary of the Schuylkill River.
-It is split between the Fleetwood zip code of 19522 and the Mertztown zip code of 19539.
+It is split between the Fleetwood zip code of 19522 and the Mertztown Zip Code of 19539.
 As of the 2010 census, the population was 398 residents.

-Demographics

 History

 The village grew around the Henry Mertz Lutheran Church, which opened in 1747.
 Dryville was named in 1852 after Benjamin Dry, a local postmaster.

+History Of Drysville In (1992 - 2003)

+The Mysterious Lost Location Of Drysville Was Origin in 1992.
+The gate was opened restoring and industrial road.
+There is happened to be depressing country.
+Total Population Is 193,292.
+Previously they explosion of nuclear in Hanbyul from (1950s - 1990s) Total Population Changed their location of drysville in 1992.
+The Commercial got milk, was happened to need it.
+But it song called 'Without Milk' In 1997 Nov 11.
+They happened to get more business in 2003 was stopped our location our called dryville, pennsylvania.
+Language : English, Chosun-gul, Mandarin (Not for asians), Arabia.